 The Bodhisatta was once a teacher.
 One of his students had a wicked wife who feigned illness by day and snuck off to see lovers at night.
 The Bodhisatta advised him to tell his wife she either had to take a foul medicine made from cow urine or get beaten.

 The Bodhisatta was once a royal treasurer.
 His friend lost his fortune, so the Bodhisatta gave him half of his.
 Later the same misfortune befell the Bodhisatta, but his friend only gave him a portion of rice bran.
 The angry king intervened and the Bodhisatta got back what he had given.

 (Duplicate of Jataka #96) The Bodhisatta was once a prince.
-He knew he would never become a king in his own city, but if he could safely journey to Taxila in seven days he believed he would become the king there.
+He knew he would never become a king in his own city, but if he could safely journey to Taxila in seven days he believed he would become king there.
 He arrived without being killed by the enchanting ogresses along the route, but the king invited one to spend the night with him, and everyone in the palace died.
-The people knew the Bodhisatta must be a good man because he resisted the ogress and so they made him their new king.
+The people knew that the Bodhisatta must be a good man because he resisted the ogress, so they made him their new king.
 This made him value the importance of determination.

 The Bodhisatta was once a bird.
 His led a flock living in a giant tree that stretched out over a lake where a naga lived.
-The naga grew tired of their poop fouling his home, so he made flames shoot out of the water to force the birds away.
+The naga grew tired of their excrement fouling his home, so he made flames shoot out of the water to force the birds away.
 The Bodhisatta told his flock to flee, but some stayed behind and died.